jacegem/slide/pages/page3.md

 ---
-title: Page4
+title: Page5
-layout: page
+layout: slides
 ---

-## Page4
+## Page5

 Using the `jekyll-reveal` template